EricHsin/CAM2_FALL2022_PA3/README.md

-Please go through the YouTube video: https://www.youtube.com/watch?v=FHdlXe1bSe4&t=1256s Reproduce the code in the video.
+Please go through the YouTube video: https://www.youtube.com/watch?v=FHdlXe1bSe4&t=1256s and Reproduce the code in the video.
 However, please change the architecture to the one enclosed (Architecture.png).
 There are several tasks:
 1. Use gradient descent to find all the parameters in the architecture